She's Like the Wind

 "She's Like the Wind" is a 1987 song by American actor and singer Patrick Swayze from the soundtrack to the film Dirty Dancing.
 The song features additional vocals from singer Wendy Fraser.
-The ballad reached number three on the US Billboard Hot 100 and number one on the Billboard Adult Contemporary chart in 1988.
-Worldwide, it became a top-10 hit in nine other countries, including Belgium, Canada, and Ireland, as well as in France in November 1992.

 Background

 Swayze and Stacy Widelitz co-wrote the song in 1984.
 During production of Dirty Dancing in 1987, Swayze played the demo for producer Linda Gottlieb and director Emile Ardolino.
 They loved it and passed it on to Jimmy Ienner and Bob Feiden, the soundtrack's executive producers.
 It was recorded for the soundtrack in November 1986, with Michael Lloyd producing.

 During his appearance on the August 7, 2020, episode of the podcast The Joe Rogan Experience, actor Rob Lowe mentioned that Swayze tried to shop the song to the producers of Lowe's 1986 film, Youngblood, for inclusion on its soundtrack but the song was rejected.

 Chart performance

-The song, like the film in which it was featured, was a success, reaching number three on the US Billboard Hot 100 and number one on the Billboard Adult Contemporary chart, and was a hit around the world, reaching the top 10 in at least five other countries.
+In the US, the song went to No. 1 on the Billboard Adult Contemporary chart, No. 3 on the Billboard Hot 100 and No. 2 on Cashbox Top 100.
+Worldwide, it became a top-10 hit in nine other countries.